The64thGamer/cheeseepedia/content/wiki/celebration-station.md

 #### December

-- The Rockin' Rascals premiered with the opening of Knoxville's Celebration Station on December 17, 1993, with character designs by Jul Kamen and soundtracks produced by Janet Sherman.<sup>(4)</sup>
+- The Rockin' Rascals premiered with the opening of Knoxville's Celebration Station on December 17, 1993, with character designs by Jul Kamen and soundtracks produced by Janet Sherman.{{< cite 4 >}}

 ### 2005